Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 “But since you’ve brought this to our notice, we will need to find out where the gaps are, and we need to pluck the gaps,” Mr Udoh said.

-The failed plan by the government to attract an automobile plant, as well as build a ranch with 2,000 cows imported from Mexico, have become a bullet in which opposition politicians are using to shoot at the administration claim to industrialisation.
+The failed plan by the government to attract an automobile plant, as well as build a ranch with 2,000 cows imported from Mexico, have become a bullet opposition politicians are using to shoot at the administration’s claim to industrialisation.

-The FDI committee chairman, Mr Ukpeh, told PREMIUM TIMES the Israelis investors who wanted to build the automobile plant came into the state and actually started work on their site, and left the state and the country when “the exchange rate went crazy”.
+The FDI committee chairman, Mr Ukpeh, told PREMIUM TIMES the Israelis investors who wanted to build the automobile plant came into the state and actually started work, but left the state and the country when “the exchange rate went crazy”.

 “Apart from the increase in the exchange rate between naira and dollars, the companies working in Nigeria couldn’t find dollars in the country.
 These companies were rich in naira, but couldn’t find dollars to buy.
 So the Israelis investors were afraid if they bring in their investment here, they may not be able to repatriate their money.
 So, they left,” Mr Ukpeh said.